peering-manager/peering-manager/docs/integrations/synchronised-data.md

 Device configuration supports retrieving template via a data source, but it also supports committing and pushing a rendered configuration to a data source.

+A convenient CLI command called `datasource` is provided to synchronise data sources regularly.
+It takes a `--all` to synchronise all known data sources or the individual names of each data source to synchronise, space delimited.

 [1]: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens